Grading System

 Instructors may initiate a grade change because of an arithmetical error or erroneous marking within a time period not exceeding the end of the next term after the course was offered.

-Interim Grading During Investigation or Appeal of Academic Misconduct
+Requesting a Reassessment of Grades and Grading During Investigation or Appeal of Academic Misconduct

-If a grade roster must be submitted when a student is under investigation for, or has appealed a ruling of, academic misconduct, the instructor will enter a grade of NR (Not Yet Reported) for that student.
+If a grade roster must be submitted when a student is under investigation for, or has appealed a finding of, academic misconduct, the instructor will enter a grade of NR (Not Yet Reported) for that student.